danielwiktorczyk/Course_Schedule_Builder/README.md

+#Spring Security
+> I managed to get one user logged in at a time without the need of a repository
+> If another user logs in, it will automatically log out the other user (kind of ish like netflix)

 The courseData.csv file should be used to populate the Course repository with SOEN, ENGR, ENCS, COMP and ELEC 275 classes.

 Most of the data is pretty self explainatory just a couple of notes: